brianmatthewthomas/socialMediaprocessors/README.md

 12. The account download generation process will start and you will be notified when it is ready via the selected email address.
 You may need to navigate back to the Download screen to access it
 13. Download the zip file for transfer to the State Archives

+## Upcoming development wishlist
+Documenting additional things I will try to add/modify over time.
+Will be ~~struck through~~ if I am successful or deleted if it becomes apparent it is not possible.
+1. Threads processing
+2. Instagram institutional account processing (high priority)
+3. HTML processing of posts for instances where transferor messed up the download process.
+   1. Facebook
+   2. Twixter
+   3. Instagram
+   4. Threads
+4. TikTok (unlikely due to restrictions in Texas on use of TikTok but useful for gathering historic TikTok data for agencies that adopted the platform)
+5. Nextdoor processing
+6. LinkedIn processing